karmab/kcli-ztp/docs/index.md

 Chassis Power is off
 ```

-Futhermore, you can make use of the helper script ipmi.py which will actually report power status of all the nodes defined in your *install-config.yaml*
+Futhermore, the helper script `ipmi.py` can be used to report power status of all the nodes defined in *install-config.yaml*

 ```
 ipmi.py status